 If the studies begin to go really badly, however, the Vice-Chancellor is empowered to decide that doctoral students who substantially violate the obligations set out in their individual study-plans may have their entitlement to supervision withdrawn together with other resources.

-Very unusualThe Vice-Chancellor has no authority to delegate this task to any other body or person.
-Resources may not, however, be withdrawn in the case of students who have doctoral studentships or receive study grants while an agreement is in force (normally for no longer than one or two years).
+Very unusualIt is very uncommon that the right to supervision is taken away from a doctoral student.
+Resources may not be withdrawn in the case of students who have doctoral studentships or receive study grants while an agreement is in force (normally for no longer than one or two years).
 If such a decision is taken, the resources will be withdrawn as soon as the period specified in the original agreement is over.

 The right to speakBefore a decision is taken, the doctoral student and the supervisor have the right to state their views.
 An assessment is to be made on the basis of the doctoral student's and the supervisor's accounts and other information available to the university.
 The assessment must also take into consideration how the university itself has fulfilled its obligations as stated in the individual study-plan.
 The decision must be in writing and must also specify the reasons justifying it.

-Appeals Board for Higher Education, ÖNH Appeal may be made against a university's decision to withdraw resources for a doctoral student's programme to the Appeals Board for Higher Education (ÖNH), according to Section 2.7 of Chapter 12 of the Higher Education Ordinance.
-The decision of the Appeals Board is final, however.
+Appeals Board for Higher Education, ÖNH Appeal may be made of a university's decision to withdraw resources for a doctoral student's programme to the Appeals Board for Higher Education (ÖNH), according to Section 2.7 of Chapter 12 of the Higher Education Ordinance.
+The decision of the Appeals Board is final.

 Withdrawn resources can be restoredEven after a decision by the Vice-Chancellor to withdraw resources, the doctoral student continues to be enrolled, and may regain the right to supervision after applying if the university considers that the student has been able to show study results “of adequate quality and extent", or if the doctoral student is able to demonstrate in some other way a likelihood of being able to fulfil the study obligations involved.
 The student may also continue to study independently and may subsequently apply to submit the dissertation when it is ready.

-It is possible to appeal against the rejection of a request to have resources reinstated.
+It is possible to appeal the rejection of a request to have resources reinstated.